Kanuan/DS4WSite/docs/guides/solving-double-input.md

 ## About the double input (controller) issue

 DS4Windows does not magically transform your gamepad from one type to another.
 It creates a **_virtual_** gamepad that is associated to your real one.
-This means that if you have 1 real gamepad connected then windows will actually detect 2 gamepads.
+This means that if you have 1 real gamepad connected then windows will actually detect 2 gamepads (real + virtual).
 If 2 real then 4 and so on.

 The image below shows how Windows behaves when a DS4v2 (Wireless Controller) is connected to the system while DS4Windows is emulating a Xbox gamepad:

 ![SharedJoycpl](images/SharedJoycpl.png){: .glightbox }

-If the game detects both the real and the virtual gamepad at the same time then it will receive commands from 2 different devices at every button press and stick movement, which can lead to the infamous double-input issue that can make games unplayable.
+This situation can make games/apps receive commands from both the real gamepad as well as DS4Windows' virtual controller/keyboard at the same time, which can lead to lots of different issues.
 Check the examples below:

 ??? info "GIF showcasing the double input issue (click to expand)"